-50 plus healthy snacks for kids that are nutritious and easy to make.
+50 plus healthy kids snacks that are nutritious and easy to make.
 All of these snacks are gluten, dairy and refined sugar-free.
-If you are looking for healthy snack ideas for your kids then you will love these delicious snack ideas made from real, unprocessed ingredients.

 Coming up with healthy snack ideas for kids (particularly if they have food intolerances, allergies, or sensitivities) can be tricky!

 I get asked all the time by you guys for more snack ideas to feed your little ones with hungry tummies.
 If your family has food intolerances or sensitivities or is trying to avoid refined and processed foods it is common to be stumped when it comes to finding healthy snack ideas.

 I have put together a list from some of my favourite bloggers to give you a quick and easy reference guide for some great ideas for healthy kids snacks.
 These snacks are all homemade and free from any refined baddies.